 Do band pull aparts work your chest?

 For those who also want to work their chest, this exercise can be a good option for you, mostly for the pectoralis major as well as working on a bad posture.
-You could also work on these muscles with other workouts like push-ups for working your lats, pecs, and shoulder muscles too.
+You could also work on these muscles with other workouts like planks or push-ups for working your lats, pecs, and shoulder muscles too.

 To Sum it All Up; Are Band Pull Aparts Worth It?

 Done with a bit of creativity and movement, you could also work your chest too, and yes, possibly the lower body as well.
-It's a simple yet well rounded workout that could make a world of a difference.
+It’s a simple yet well rounded workout that could make a world of difference.

 Thankfully, there is a wide range of different variants that you can do with band pull-aparts; it all boils down to the results you want and how far you are willing to push yourself.